Efficient Image Restoration with State-Dependent Forward Diffusion: Abstract

 \section{Abstract}

 This work presents a forward-only diffusion (FoD) approach for generative modelling.
 In contrast to traditional diffusion models that rely on a coupled forward-backward diffusion scheme, FoD directly learns data generation through a single forward diffusion process, yielding a simple yet efficient generative framework.
-The core of FoD is a state-dependent linear stochastic differential equation that involves a mean-reverting term in both the drift and diffusion functions.
+The core of FoD is a state-dependent stochastic differential equation that involves a mean-reverting term in both the drift and diffusion functions.
 This mean-reversion property guarantees the convergence to clean data, naturally simulating a stochastic interpolation between source and target distributions.
 More importantly, FoD is analytically tractable and is trained using a simple stochastic flow matching objective, enabling a few-step non-Markov chain sampling during inference.
-The proposed FoD model, despite its simplicity, achieves competitive performances on various image-conditioned (e.g., image restoration) and unconditional generation tasks, demonstrating its effectiveness in generative modelling.
+The proposed FoD model---despite its simplicity---achieves state-of-the-art performance on various image restoration tasks.
+Its general applicability on image-conditioned generation is also demonstrated via qualitative results on image-to-image translation.
 Our code is available at \url{https://github.com/Algolzw/FoD}.